 - SPECIAL IMPROVEMENT DISTRICT and DISTRICT MANAGEMENT CORPORATION

 - Are intended to be defined in the same manner as said terms are defined in N.J.S.A.
 40:56-66 and are adopted by reference thereto.

 Editor's Note: Former § 243-9, Review, and former § 243-10, Expiration date, both added 7-27-1993 by Ord.
 No. 4261, which previously followed this section, were repealed 6-23-1998 by Ord.
 No. 4543.

 At least 10 days prior to the date fixed for a public hearing on this chapter, a copy hereof and notice of the date, time and place of said hearing shall be mailed by certified mail to all the parties owning real property within the Special Improvement District as listed in Appendix A attached hereto.

 [Added 11-10-2005 by Ord.
 No. 4914]

 Location.
-Within the confines of the Special District, no nail salon shall be located within 500 feet of an existing nail salon business.
-The distance between nail salon businesses shall be measured from the nearest entrance of an existing nail salon to the nearest entrance of the proposed new nail business along the route that a pedestrian would normally walk.
+Within the confines of the Special District, no nail salon, hair salon, beauty salon, barbershop, or beauty bar shall be located within 1,000 feet of any existing nail salon, hair salon, beauty salon, barbershop, or beauty bar as defined herein.
+The distance between the businesses shall be measured from the nearest entrance of an existing business to the nearest entrance of the proposed new business along the route that a pedestrian would normally walk.

 Parking of large trucks and nonprivate passenger automobiles prohibited.